cakama3a/Prometheus82/README.md

    > **UPDATE (v5.2.4.3+):** Starting with the 2026 hardware revision (Reverse Solenoid), **manual offset subtraction is no longer required**.
 The new hardware design captures the end-of-travel event directly, providing a real-time hardware trigger.

-### Permissible Errors and Accuracy
+### Accuracy and Permissible Errors
-This section describes potential measurement deviations caused by the physical properties of controllers and the testing methodology.
+This section details the measurement precision and potential deviations caused by physical properties, system variability, and device assembly.

-#### Device Consistency
+#### 1. Device-to-Device Consistency
-The variation between different Prometheus 82 units is minimal (approximately **0.012 ms**), which ensures consistent results across different testers.
-This was verified in a comprehensive [test with 5 devices](https://www.reddit.com/r/GPDL/comments/1mdwp2c/testing_the_accuracy_of_5_prometheus_82_devices/) combined in various configurations.

-#### Real-world Verification (8000Hz Devices)
-The precision of Prometheus 82 is further confirmed by testing high-performance 8K devices.
-For example, the **GameSir G7 Pro 8K Aimlabs Edition** was tested by different independent users worldwide using the latest hardware revision, yielding results of **0.6 ms** and **0.68 ms**.
-This remarkably small discrepancy of only **0.08 ms** demonstrates the method's excellence and its ability to accurately measure sub-1ms latencies without being affected by high polling rates.
+The discrepancy between different, correctly assembled Prometheus 82 units is minimal, typically around **0.2 ms**.
+* Under ideal, highly optimized conditions, this variation can be as low as **0.012 ms**, as demonstrated in our [comparative study of 5 devices](https://www.reddit.com/r/GPDL/comments/1mdwp2c/testing_the_accuracy_of_5_prometheus_82_devices/).

-#### Measurement Tolerances
+#### 2. System and Controller Tolerances
+While the P82 hardware is extremely consistent, total measurement error can increase due to the PC environment and gamepad design:
 * **Analog Sticks:** Permissible error **±1 ms**.
-    * **Reason:** Depending on the external dead zone of the gamepad, the signal may be sent before the sensor button is pressed.
+    * *Reason:* Depending on the controller's dead zone settings, the logical signal may trigger before the physical sensor button is fully pressed.
-    * > **Note:** In the gamepad settings, it is recommended to minimize the external dead zone as much as possible (if possible).

 * **Buttons:** Permissible error **±1 ms**.
-    * **Reason:** Mechanical button play (pre-travel) and design differences in switches from various manufacturers.
+    * *Reason:* Mechanical play (pre-travel), switch design variations, and slight positioning shifts on the stand.

+#### 3. Impact of Gamepad Settings & Format
+Software settings on the gamepad can significantly alter latency results.
+* **Raw Format:** It is highly recommended to test gamepads in **Raw format** (or the mode that provides the lowest and most stable results if Raw is not available).
+* **Dead Zones:** Always minimize the external dead zone in the controller's software to ensure the hardware trigger matches the logical signal as closely as possible.

-#### Recommendations
+#### 4. Hardware Recommendations to Minimize Error
-To minimize errors, it is recommended to:
-1. Use a fast Arduino board (with self-delay ≤ 0.5 ms).
+* **Arduino Choice:** Use a high-quality Arduino board with a self-delay of **≤0.5 ms**.
+You can verify this using [this script](https://github.com/cakama3a/Prometheus82/tree/main/ArduinoSpeedTestScript).
-2. Connect the P82 device directly to your PC motherboard's USB port (avoid front panel hubs).
+* **Connection:** Plug the P82 device directly into a USB port on the PC motherboard.
+Avoid front-panel hubs or external splitters, as they can introduce jitter.

+#### Real-world Consistency (Live Statistics)
+The reliability of Prometheus 82 is documented through continuous comparative testing between independent devices and users.
+You can access the live [Latency Consistency Report here](https://gamepadla.com/latency/).

+Based on our verified dataset of dozens of comparable groups:
+* **Average Tester-to-Tester Delta:** **0.92 ms** (confirming our **±1 ms** permissible error guideline).
+* **High Consistency:** **50.0%** of all test pairs match within a tight **0.50 ms** range.
+* **Top-tier Accuracy:** Optimized setups and high-quality hardware can achieve average deltas as low as **0.16 ms**.
+* **Controller Variance:** Discrepancies above 1.00 ms (occurring in ~33% of pairs) are typically linked to specific controller models or firmware versions that exhibit higher internal jitter or varied processing logic.

 ### Summary
 The testing process ensures accurate measurement of the Prometheus82 device's input latency.
 Running the test 200/400 times provides comprehensive data to evaluate the device's stability and performance under real-world conditions.